 Recruiting: HR Technologies For Luring In Top Talent

 First things first, each organization’s HR department needs to locate candidates who are both an excellent cultural fit and bring the right package of skills and knowledge with them during the initial recruitment stage of the employee life cycle.
+The process is similar whether you're target people just starting their career, experienced professionals, or returnship hunters.

 The employee life cycle starts with the recruiting stage, also considered one of the most critical stages.
 It is where businesses search for and select the most qualified candidates to join their organizations through talent sourcing and candidate interview process.